frankdekker/symfony-log-viewer-bundle/docs/configuration.md

     # Whether to allow downloading of the log file
     downloadable: false

+    # Whether to allow deletion of the log file
+    deletable: false

     # The regex pattern for the start of a log line.
 Adds support for multiline log messages.
     start_of_line_pattern: '/^\[\d{4}-\d{2}-\d{2}[^]]*]\s+\S+\.\S+:/'